Fabian144/ChasRecipeProject/README.md

 ## Run project locally 📥

-Follow these steps to run the project in a development server:
+Follow these steps to run this project in a development server:

 1.  **Clone the repository:**
     ```sh